 A GitHub productivity study found developers using AI coding assistants completed tasks 55% faster on average.
 Cursor users report similar gains, especially in the refactor and debugging phases where IDE-level integration eliminates context switching between the editor and a separate AI chat.

 The Tab completion is fast and accurate.
 The Composer mode handles multi-file changes with a clear diff before applying.
-The context window for newer Claude models in Cursor is large enough to hold most medium-sized codebases.
+The context window for newer coding models in Cursor is large enough to hold most medium-sized codebases.

 Best for: Developers or technical founders who want AI speed without losing visibility into what’s being built.
 Internal tools, SaaS products, API integrations: anything that needs to grow past MVP.